 MA 117 - Medical Administrative Practice I

-A study of medical office communications with a focus on written correspondence, telephone techniques, non-verbal messages, therapeutic communication strategies, meeting agenda and minutes preparation, patient education resources, business travel arrangements and processing incoming/outgoing mail.
+A study of medical office communications with a focus on written correspondence, verbal & non-verbal messages, diversity, equity and inclusion in healthcare, communication barriers, telephone techniques, medical office management, medical supplies inventory, OSHA compliance for the medical office, patient education brochures, and travel itineraries.
 Direct writing style for a specific purpose will be emphasized.
-Use of proper medical terminology, abbreviations, acronyms, eponyms and sound-alike words will be integrated into sentence structure and proofreading.
-Use of library reference materials, internet and online databases will be used to conduct medical research on a health topic of interest.
+Use of proper medical terminology, eponyms, and sound-alike words will be integrated into sentence structure and proofreading.
+Use of library reference materials, internet, and online databases will be used to conduct research on a condition or disease of interest.
 The impact of technologies on oral and written communication will be addressed.

 Upon completion of this course, the student will be able to:

-- apply non-verbal communication skills by interpreting body language and recognizing barriers to effective communication;
+- Apply non-verbal communication skills by reading/using body language and recognizing barriers to communication

-- write correspondence with the purpose to inform, promote goodwill, respond to a request and/or educate the patient in a medical office environment;
+- Prepare correspondence with the purpose to inform/persuade, promote goodwill, and/or educate the patient in a medical office environment

-- create patient education/community resources pamphlets, referencing medical dictionaries, library materials and/or online databases to clarify medical terminology, abbreviations, eponyms and acronyms used in medical correspondence;
+- Research and format a medical community resources directory and a patient education pamphlet referencing medical dictionaries, library materials, and/or online databases to clarify medical terminology, abbreviations, eponyms, and acronyms used in medical correspondence

-- apply professional telephone procedures used in a medical office including triage, screening, directing and prioritizing calls;
+- Apply professional telephone etiquette and procedures used in a medical office including triage, screening, directing, and prioritizing calls

 Prerequisites: Completion of all developmental English courses.